Wu Wei

 hums more softly than orchids.

-With no name but the bee-mad sound
+With no names but the bee-mad

-of invisible wings,
+sound of invisible wings,

 your pistil and stamen bend